mlsimone/FrontEnd-AngularBS/README.md

+# on 10/4/23 I had to add a staticwebapp.config.json file in the dist/output folder.
+# This contains a fallback route -- which based on readings -- appears to be needed for
+# my Single Page Application so that I don't get a Page Not Found when I go to any of my routes.

 # FrontSide - made minor change to this file so I could PUSH up to GitHub repo.
 GitHub PUSH will trigger a workflow to publish to Azure.